On this page

 - Revisit the Install the Java SDK guide to make sure that you installed the dependencies correctly.

-Your application's data model defines the structure of data stored within Realm Database and synchronized to and from MongoDB Realm.
+Your application's data model defines the structure of data stored within Realm Database and synchronized to and from App Services.
 You can define your application's data model in two ways:

 - Via Kotlin or Java classes in your application code with Realm Object Models.

 This quick start uses the latter approach, which defines your schema using classes in your mobile application code.
-To define your Realm app's object model in this way, you need to enable Development Mode.
+To define your App's object model in this way, you need to enable Development Mode.

 Once you've enabled Development Mode, add the following class definitions to your application code: